kakada/chatfuel/notes/migrate_missing_sessions_from_raw_chatfuel.md

 2. Import raw chatfuel data into a [google spreadsheet](https://docs.google.com/spreadsheets/d/1hXPUAIhfPHOf7c2HiiUpLhm17wn0YKdVLwK1lEnxozU/edit#gid=0)
 3. Next, dump sessions data(see in scripts section) from database and import into the same spreadsheet in different tab
 4. Correct data using vlookup
-5. Export the corrected sessions
+5. Export the corrected sessions into the root project directory
-6. Run rake task (see in scripts section) to check and clone appropriate step value
+6. Run rake task (see in scripts section) to check and clone appropriate step value, by default, it is expected to there is a file name `corrected-data.csv` if not, you have to explicityly provide the corrected csv file, otherwise it raises an error.

 ## Thing to keep in mind when correcting the data